luka-zitnik/qualityprogramming.works/_posts/2018-05-02-introducing-frontend-development-practices-into-your-php.md

 ## Caches vs Watchers

 PHP does involve some compilation sometimes.
-Routing configurations, service container configurations, templates and others imply some equivalent PHP statements.
-Files are validated and code is generated, cached and interpreted from cache on subsequent page requests while an app is being developed.
+Routing configurations, service container configurations, templates and others imply some equivalent, optimized, PHP code that is cached.
+Changes to files invalidate cache while subsequent page requests trigger compilation.
 In my case that means I have to wait 3 extra seconds when I change routes, 10 extra seconds when I change service constructors and 3 extra seconds when I change templates.

 In comparison, watching for file changes and compiling in the background, like what I've seen in [Wecpack](https://webpack.js.org/), seems a more reasonable solution.
 If there's no obvious distinction between the build and the runtime, what's perceived is that the app behaves sluggishly in development.